doichanj/qiskit-aer/CONTRIBUTING.md

 ### Building with GPU support

 Qiskit Aer can exploit GPU's horsepower to accelerate some simulations, specially the larger ones.
-GPU access is supported via CUDA® (NVIDIA® chipset), so in order to build with GPU support we need to have CUDA® >= 10.1 preinstalled.
+GPU access is supported via CUDA® (NVIDIA® chipset), so to build with GPU support, you need to have CUDA® >= 11.2 preinstalled.
 See install instructions [here](https://developer.nvidia.com/cuda-toolkit-archive) Please note that we only support GPU acceleration on Linux platforms at the moment.

-Once CUDA® is properly installed, we only need to set a flag so the build system knows what to do:
+Once CUDA® is properly installed, you only need to set a flag so the build system knows what to do:

 ```
 AER_THRUST_BACKEND=CUDA